icchalmers/Denford-PCB-Engraver-Tutorial/doc/denfordengraver.md

   - FR4 is **not allowed** to be used in the engraver.
 Not only is the dust toxic, but FR4 is much harder than FR1/FR2 and it significantly reduces the life of the milling bits.

   To enforce this, **only materials purchased from the FabLab can be used on the engraver.** The main downside of FR2 is that it isn't capable of handling as high temperatures as FR4, and as such it can't be used with the reflow oven.
 - **No solder mask:** Solder mask is the green stuff on top of almost every PCB you see.
-It protects the raw copper and also helps in during soldering by forcing the solder to go where it's meant to.
+It protects the raw copper and also helps during soldering by forcing the solder to go where it's meant to.
 Without a solder mask, you can still use the reflow oven but it has a tendency to heavily discolour the copper to the point it looks burnt.
+- **No silkscreen:** The lack of silkscreen can be unexpectedly annoying when it comes to populating your PCB!

 ## When To Use The Denford PCB Engraver